helipilot50/orientdb-recommendation/README.md

 5. Using the user profile with the highest similarity score, recommend the movies in this user profile that Jane has not seen.

 This is a **very elementary** technique and it is useful only as an illustration, and it does have several flaws.
 Here are a few:
  - Imagine that Jane has watched Harry Potter.
-It would be foolish to calculate similarity using the customer profiles who viewed this movie, because a very large number of people watched Harry Potter.
+It would be foolish to calculate similarity using the user profiles who viewed this movie, because a very large number of people watched Harry Potter.
 If we generalize this idea, it would be that movies with the number of views over a certain threshold should be excluded.
  - Cosine similarity assumes each element in the vector has the same weight.
 The elements in our vectors are the movie IDs, but we also have the rating of the movie also.
 A better similarity algorithm would include both the movie ID and its rating.

 ##What you will need